mtumilowicz/controller-advice/README.md

     **drawback**: is active only for that particular Controller.

 # definition
-A controller advice allows you to use exactly the similar exception handling techniques to `@ExceptionHandler` but apply them across the whole application, not just to an individual controller.
+A controller advice allows you to use similar exception handling techniques to `@ExceptionHandler` but apply them across the whole application, not just to an individual controller.
 You can think of them as an annotation driven interceptor.